-One person shot at Nashville mall; suspect in custody
+One person fatally shot at Nashville mall; suspect in custody

-Police said the shooting stemmed from a "dispute" at the mall and that there was no additional threat.
+The men involved, both 22, were previously known to Nashville police, Aaron said.

-One victim was transported to Skyline Hospital in critical condition, according to tweets from the Nashville Fire Department.
+Police are preparing to conduct a series of interviews with the suspect and witnesses, he said.

-The Bureau of Alcohol, Tobacco, Firearms and Explosives tweeted that the agency is responding to the scene.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives tweeted that the agency was responding to the scene.

 Victoria Greene of Pensacola, Florida, told CNN she was at the mall with her husband and two children.
 When gunshots rang out, her 8-year-old son was strapped into a bungee trampoline ride.